AgnesNM/airbnb-clone-project/user-stories/user-stories.md

 # Airbnb Clone - User Stories

 This document contains user stories derived from the use case diagram for the Airbnb Clone project.
-Each user story follows the format: "As a [role], I want to [action] so that [benefit]."

 ## Host User Stories